 Foam!
 I Found Foam!
 Am I excited today!
 As I progress this path of pain, I retain my non-negotiable pointers – one of which is my need for my custom made seating aid.
 I would love to ditch this damn thing from under my backside and from my clutch every time I go out for a seated event, but it's just too valuable for my capacity.
 Figuring out the big 'dangers in me' (remember we talked about DIMS and SIMS?) has been key to my pacing forward.

 Traveling isn’t an easy task, even for those with full capacity and no health issues.
-So when ‘Liz’ contacted me for tips, I thought I could reply here so that you all get to read them.
-Remember, these are MY [...]
+So when ‘Liz’ contacted me for tips, I thought I could reply here so that you all [...]

 Forgive my bossiness but this post comes from a desperate experience that I lived for 4.5 years.
-That’s a long time for someone with increasing chronic pain levels and not much hope.
-I felt isolated and alone in a very [...]
+That’s a long time for someone with increasing chronic pain levels and not much hope. [...]

 With Pudendal Neuralgia, or any other pelvic chronic pain issue, it can be impossible to sit pain free (let alone get away without a flare up).
 Of course, I'm no pro when it comes to seating, but I've learned a lot from my own experience and from listening to the 'ouch' in my pelvis.
 The seating I needed, was most often hand-made!
 (Have a look at the one my gorgeous father in law made, it's the stool with adjustable foot rest!)
 Although I've worn out, thrown out, tried and tested so many more seating aids, I'm showing the ones that have lasted or worked for a while.
 These are the ones I often resort to.